HIPAA Enabled Accounts:

 Subscriber must have purchased Service plans at the appropriate level and have the required associated add-ons (please consult your Sales representative where unsure)

-I. The following minimum Security Configurations for Zendesk Support must be put in place and are acknowledged on the BAA for any HIPAA Enabled Account(s):
+I. The following minimum Security Configurations for Zendesk Support should be put in place and are acknowledged on the BAA for any HIPAA Enabled Account(s):

 -